Anita-Kahenya/project-1-phase-1/README.md

 Demo link for the project is https://mugambijavan.github.io/project-1-phase-1/

-License Copyright © 2022 Designed & Developed by MUGAMBIJAVAN
+License Copyright © 2022 Designed & Developed by MUGAMBI JAVAN.